WebAssembly/exception-handling/proposals/Exceptions.md

 of the stack if it matches the given exception index.
-If it does, it branches out to the label referenced by the instruction (In the binary form, the label will be converted to a relative depth immediate, like other branch instructions), and while doing that, pops exception values from the `except_ref` and places them on top of the stack.
+If it does, it branches out to the label referenced by the instruction (In the binary form, the label will be converted to a relative depth immediate, like other branch instructions), and while doing that, pops the `except_ref` value from the stack and instead pushes the exception's argument values on top of the stack.
 In order to use these popped values, the block signature of the branch target has to match the exception types - because it receives the exception arguments as branch operands.
 If the exception tag does not match, the `except_ref` value remains on the stack.
 For example, when an `except_ref` contains an exception of type (i32 i64), the target block signature should be (i32 i64) as well, as in the following example:

 ```
 block $l (result i32 i64)